concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-client-faq.markdown

 ![Regions Available](./app-center-client-faq-regions-available.png)

-Additionally, SAP Concur is adding regional public App Centers.
-So far, we have pages with specially-curated apps for Japan, the UK, and Australia, with more to come. <!-- ToDo Broken Link -->
+Additionally, we are adding regional public App Centers.
+So far, we have pages with specially-curated apps for Japan, the UK, and Australia, with more to come.

 ## <a name="look"></a>What does the App Center look like?